gustavohroos/socket-chat/README.md

 - Submit a pull request

 ## Contact
-If you have any questions or want to discuss the project, feel free to contact me at [ghroos@inf.ufpel.edu.br].
+If you have any questions or want to discuss the project, feel free to contact me at [ghroos@inf.ufpel.edu.br](ghroos@inf.ufpel.edu.br).

 ## Authors